ArmaniKorsich/Edge-Lit-Clock/README.md

 ResponsiveAnalogRead: Provides fast and mathematically continuous input values.
 Minimizes noise in low-cost potentiometers.

-stdio: Optional, provides useful debugging information in Arduino.
+stdio: Optional, provides useful debugging information in Arduino IDE.

 FastLED: A solution to controlling a large quantity of LEDs rapidly and arbitrarily.